A Standard of Excellence.

 Standard 3 – Home and Community Relations and Student Services

 The school exists and functions as an institution of reliability and authority by exhibiting a pattern of respect, trust, accountability, and dignity to its constituents, both internally and externally.
 Effective communication and relationships are fostered with constituents, as well as among constituents.
-A wide range of strategies are used to incorporate involvement by the parents and the community.
+A wide range of strategies is used to incorporate involvement by the parents and the community.
 It is expected that the school meets the educational and developmental needs of the students it enrolls.
 Services at the appropriate levels include guidance (both academic and personal) and student activities (curricular and co-curricular).
-Appropriate resources and planning occur to ensure that the mission, vision, and philosophy are being carried out.
+Proper resources and planning occur to ensure that the mission, vision, and philosophy are being carried out.